CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/faq/index.en.md

 Yes!
 You can apply before getting your student or trainee status.
 It is necessary though, that at your moving in day, you are enrolled in your program.
 If in the mean time it turns out that you cannot start your study program / apprenticeship, you can step back from your letter of intent without any costs.
 {{< /accordion >}}
 {{< accordion "I'm interested, but I don't know if there are any places left.
 Should I still apply?" >}}
-Yes, we are still looking for many new residents for the move-in in March 2022!
+Yes, we are still looking for many new residents for the move-in in April or May 2022!
 So get to work and send us your application!
 We would also be happy if you told other people about us who might also be interested in moving in.
 {{< /accordion >}}
 {{< accordion "Does the application cost anything?" >}}
 No!
 The application does not cost you anything.
 If your are invited for a get-to-know-you day, we cannot reimburse your travel costs, sadly. *(Note: Because of the current situation, all get-to-knows are held online anyway!)*